-The Find a PD Specialist Directory is a database for Candidates to use to locate a CDA PD Specialist in their area to conduct the CDA Verification Visit.
+The Find a PD Specialist Directory is a database for you to use to locate a CDA PD Specialist in your area to conduct the CDA Verification Visit.

-To use the Find-A-PD Specialist Online Directory, Candidate's enter their work zip code, their classroom setting and the language in which they teach into the database.
-The database will generate the names and descriptions of PD Specialists nearest to the Candidate.
-The Candidate then selects the nearest PD Specialist and sends a request to the PD Specialist to conduct their CDA Verification Visit.
-If the PD Specialist is available to complete the verification visit, they will respond to the Candidate with their PD Specialist ID number.
+To use the Find-A-PD Specialist Online Directory, enter your work zip code, your setting and the language in which they teach into the database.
+The database will generate the names and descriptions of PD Specialists nearest to you.
+Then select the nearest PD Specialist and send a request to the PD Specialist to conduct their CDA Verification Visit.
+If the PD Specialist is available to complete the verification visit, they will respond to you with their PD Specialist ID number.
 The PD Specialist ID number is required to complete and submit the CDA application.